-On the state assessment, EL students can be exempt from the ELA portion of the grade 3-810 assessment (grade 3-10 assessment starting in the 2017-18 school year), and the Reading, English Language Arts, and Writing portions of the standardized college readiness exam only if they have been enrolled in U.S. schools for less than one year and they participate in the ACCESS for ELLs assessment.
+On the state assessment, EL students can be exempt from the ELA portion of the grade 3-10 assessment if they have been enrolled in U.S. schools for less than one year and they participate in the ACCESS for ELLs assessment.
 The students must still participate in the math and science assessments, but are allowed accommodations like translation to allow them to access the content of the assessment.